Why Your Brain Creates Obstacles to Your Own Goals

 - Building a business

-So it starts to ask:
+So it starts asking questions like:

-- Will this cost energy?
+- Will this take extra energy?

-- Will this disrupt my routine?
+- Will this interrupt my routine?

-- Will this introduce uncertainty?
+- Will this create uncertainty?

-- Is this unfamiliar?
+- Is this something unfamiliar?

 It’s protection.